ibrahimy353/Static-Site-Generator-/posts/SSG.md

 ```bash
   cd my-project
 ```
-Since we are using the latest Next JS 13 which changed its feature in how we set up the routing and layout structure of the React Framework Next JS 13 Directory.
+Since we are using the latest Next JS 13, which changed its feature in how we set up the routing and layout structure of the React Framework Next JS 13 Directory.
 [Next Js Docs](https://nextjs.org/blog/next-13).
-- On the root folder Create a file called **/app**  and add these files.
+- On the root folder, create a file called **'app'**  and add these files.
 `head.tsx, layout.tsx, navbar.tsx, and page.tsx`.
-These are the key building blocks of building the website (header, footer, and page that holds the entire children content on the monitor)
+These are the critical building blocks of building the website (header, footer, and page that holds the entire children's content on the monitor).
-- On the root folder create another folder and name it 'components' inside it add these files `getPostMetadata.ts, PostMetadata.ts and PostPreview.tsx`.
-These are route paths of the metadata or markd
+- On the root folder, create another folder and name it **'components'**; inside, add these files `getPostMetadata.ts, PostMetadata.ts and PostPreview.tsx`.
+These are route paths of the Metadata or marked.
-- On the root folder create another folder and call it **Posts** inside it add these markdown files From this repo [here](https://github.com/ibrahimy353/.md-files).
+-On the root folder, create another folder and call it **'Posts'**; inside it, add these markdown files From this repo [here](https://github.com/ibrahimy353/.md-files).
-- Finally to view the next app on the command terminal run the following;
+- Finally, to view the next app on the web browser, type into the command terminal following;

 ```bash
 npm run dev